stikie123/Totally-Random-Tools/CreditCardNumberValidityChecker/README.md

 # Credit Card Validator
-This program is a simple credit card number validator implemented in C#.
+This program is a simple credit card number validator.
 It verifies the validity of a credit card number using the Luhn algorithm and identifies the type of card (American Express, MasterCard, Visa, or Invalid).

 ## How to Use
 Clone Repository: Clone this repository to your local machine using git clone.

-Compile Code: Compile the C# code using a C# compiler such as Visual Studio or Mono.
+Compile Code: Compile the code using a compiler such as Visual Studio.

 Run the Program: Execute the compiled program.
 It will prompt you to enter a credit card number.
 Follow the prompts and enter the credit card number you want to validate.